chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 c) Event-based Scenario Generations;

-To run experiment, run "train.py" in your Python IDE or in command line "python train.py", and type in the model as "temporal", "spatio-temporal" or "event".
-The training code will automatically the corresponding datasets provided in our example and train the model.
-After training comlete, it will generate a group of generated scenarios along with the training loss evolution.
+To run experiment, run "train.py" in your Python IDE or in command line "python train.py", and select running mode as "temporal", "spatio-temporal" or "event".
+For temporal and event-based scenario generation, we provide example datasets with 5-minute time resolution, while for spatio-temporal scenario generation, a dataset to generate 24-site 1-day scenarios with 1-hour resolution is applied.
+Once training comletes, it will generate a group of generated scenarios along with the training loss evolution.

 ## Scenarios Evaluation